Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Stochastic Formalism

 where $\varphi$ and $\tilde\varphi$ correspond to the forwards and backwards evolution respectively as indicated by the subscripts on the evolution operators.
 Employing the disentangling transformation given in (\ref{eq:disentangle}) one may recast this in the form $\langle \hat{{\mathcal O}}(t) \rangle = \langle f(\xi, \tilde{\xi}) \rangle_{\varphi, \tilde{\varphi}},$ where the function $f(\xi, \tilde{\xi})$ depends on the operator $\hat{{\mathcal O}}$.
 Evaluating this expression involves solving the SDEs (\ref{eq:SDEs}) and computing the classical average over realizations of the stochastic process.
 In general, the variables $\xi$ grow without bound as they approach coordinate singularities, leading to a failure of numerical integration schemes.
 This can be seen by considering the action of $\hat{U}^s(t)$ on an initial down-state $\ket{\downarrow}:$

 It is evident that the up-state $\ket{\uparrow}$ is associated with the diverging quantity $|\xi_j^+(t)| \rightarrow \infty$.
 As discussed in Ref. \cite{Begg2019}, these singularities can be eliminated by a suitable parameterization of the Bloch sphere.
-To summarize, one introduces a second coordinate patch $\tilde{\xi}$ for the Bloch sphere, which instead has the coordinate singularity at the down-state $\ket{\downarrow}$.
+Specifically, one introduces a second coordinate patch $\tilde{\xi}$ for the Bloch sphere, which instead has the coordinate singularity at the down-state $\ket{\downarrow}$.
 Singularities can therefore be avoided by mapping between the coordinate patches whenever the evolution crosses the equator of the Bloch sphere, associated with $|\xi^+_j| = 1$.
 Note that by using the parametrization (\ref{eq:blochsphere}), the variable $\xi^-$ in (\ref{eq:mininit}) is not required.
 Since any spin state can be obtained as a rotation from a down-state $\ket{\downarrow}$, the parametrization (\ref{eq:blochsphere}) can be used generically, provided one introduces a state preparation protocol.
 For example, one may rotate the down-state $\ket{\downarrow}$ to the initial state $\ket{\psi_j(0)} = \hat{U}^s_j(0,-\delta)\ket{\downarrow},$ over some arbitrary time-interval $\delta$ before $t = 0$.
 In practice, this evolution need not be computed since we are only interested in calculating the time-evolution from $t=0$; the initial conditions on $\xi$ are constrained by the initial state according to $\hat{U}^s_j(\xi_j(0)) \ket{\downarrow}= \ket{\psi_j(0)}.$ Entangled initial states can be treated by introducing a probability distribution over these initial conditions \cite{Begg2019}.
+Further extensions also exist for combining the SDEs (\ref{eq:SDEs}) with matrix product states \cite{Begg2019}.
+Although this results in improvements in 1D, we do not pursue this here; for 2D and 3D systems the number of tensor network contractions scales exponentially with the system size \cite{Schuch2007} and no advantage is gained.
+Instead, we turn our attention to the use of Weiss fields.